EpiModel/EpiModelHIV-Template/README.md

   code
 - only the numbered and workflow scripts should call `library`.
 The other one should be just the code itself
+- source files in `setup ----` if they only provide functions and in `process ---` if they are the code itself

 ## What to edit